GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 The percent of fast and slow FCP experiences for the most recent release are highlighted on top, along with the percent change from the previous release.
-So for example, from August to September 2018, users on this origin experienced 3.7% more fast FCP and 5.8% fewer slow FCP. _Note: due to a quirk with Data Studio, you may sometimes see "No Data" here.
+So for example, from August to September 2018, users on this origin experienced 3.7% more fast FCP and 5.8% fewer slow FCP.

+{% Aside %}
+Due to a quirk with Data Studio, you may sometimes see "No Data" here.
 This is normal and due to the previous month's release not being available yet.
-Datasets are released on the second Tuesday of each month._
+Datasets are released on the second Tuesday of each month.
+{% endAside %}

 ### Device distribution